Online payment risks | Trust & Safety | Financial Crime

 The rise of online payments and financial crime

-Recent events, such as Binance being ordered to pay $4 billion in damages for violating money laundering rules, have highlighted the risks associated with digital payments.
+Cases such as Binance being ordered to pay $4 billion in damages for violating money laundering rules, highlight the risks associated with digital payments.
 And this isn't just a problem for traditional online platforms – any sites that accept digital payments, such as social media, dating, and gaming, are all at risk.

 Payment risks faced by online platforms